Database Visibility provides metrics on the performance of your database and helps troubleshoot performance-related issues.

 - Events Service

-A database agent running on a typical machine with 16 GB of memory can monitor about 25 databases.
+A database agent running on a typical machine with 16 GB of memory can monitor up to 25 databases.
 On larger machines, a database agent can monitor up to 200 databases.
 To monitor more than 100 databases, increase the initially allocated heap size for the Database Agent JVM.
-See Database Visibility Supported Environments
+See Database Visibility Supported Environments.

 The Database Agent Collector is the process that runs within the Database Agent to collect performance metrics about your database instances and database servers.
 One collector collects metrics for one database instance.
 Multiple collectors can run in one Database Agent.